os-climate/witness-core/climateeconomics/sos_wrapping/sos_wrapping_agriculture/forest/documentation/forest_disc.markdown

 ## Managed wood

 Managed wood defines all the forest under management plan in order to produce biomass on a long term period.
-As said previously, managed wood will take existing and unmanaged forest and apply management plan to it.

 **Surface of forest**
 Each year, a certain amount of money is invested into managed wood.
 This is an input data of the model.
 Knowing the price per ha (in **wood techno dict**) the surface added each year can be deduced by